Free Automotive Quote Templates

 What should I include in an automotive quote?

-Include your business details, your customer's details, a quote number, dates, and the vehicle information you need to identify the job.
+Include your business and customer details, a quote number, and the dates.
+Add enough vehicle information to identify the job.
 List each repair, service, product, or vehicle clearly.
-Add labor, parts, materials, fees, discounts, taxes, the total quoted price, payment terms, and scheduling or completion details when they apply.
+Then show labor and parts, any fees or discounts, the taxes, and the total.
+Finish with payment and scheduling details when they apply.

 -